fireblocks/fireblocks-network-link/DESCRIPTION.md

 # Changelog
 All notable changes to this project will be documented in this file.
 Dates are displayed in UTC.

+## v0.9.1
+> 10 Mary 2023
+* Changed the isGross and isSubTransfer documented type, from boolean to string

 ## v0.9
 > 13 March 2023
 * Added ECDSA support in addition to HMAC/RSA support